sivagms/acrdocs/container-registry-get-started-azure-cli.md

 * `--role` or `-r` grants the service principal access to the registry with the specified role name (in this example, Owner).

+The service principal Id is returned in the command output.

 ### Create a container registry with an existing service principal